- Attractive looks inside…

 The 2020 Lexus RC is a feature-laden coupe, though its tech features are subpar.

 A generous roster of standard equipment makes the 2020 Lexus RC feel like a reasonable buy for around $42,300 to start, at least for the most part.
-We assign a 6 out of 10 score for its features on account of its base equipment and wide array of trims and options.
+We assign a 6 out of 10 score for its standard features.

 The lineup begins with the rear-wheel-drive RC 300, which includes synthetic leather seats that are power-adjustable up front, 18-inch wheels, a 12.3-inch infotainment screen, and attractive wood trim.
 All-wheel drive runs about $2,700 more, though it brings with it a throatier V-6 engine.